-P. phaeocyanopus - stem bluing, dark cap, below, unrelated, not radish-like.
+P. phaeocyanopus - stem bluing, darker cap, no radish smell (see below).

 Volvariella - usually white or off-white and with a sac-like volva at the base of the stem that makes them look like the deadly poisonous Amanitas.
-One species now called Volvopluteus is most closely related to Pluteus, and the rest of them are somewhat more distantly related.
+One species now called Volvopluteus is the most closely related to Pluteus.
 None are common and you're more likely to find a deadly Amanita, so remember that before you eat one.
 Some even grown on the ground, uncharacteristic for the Pluteaceae.
 They range in size from 2.5cm to 20cm.

-Volvopluteus gloiocephalus (Volvariella speciosa) - large, viscid, found on the ground.
-The only viscid species.
+Volvopluteus gloiocephalus ('Volvariella' speciosa) - large, found on the ground.
+The only smooth capped and only viscid species.

 Volvariella volvacea is the common paddy straw mushroom found in many Asian dishes.
 It should not occur here, but may have escaped into the wild.
-It also has greyish brown colours and the cap can be velvety.
+Unlike all the other whitish capped species, this one has a darker greyish brown cap that can also be velvety.